 All but one of our winning photos captured the drama that is part of aviation.
 You’ll see lives on the line, both literally and figuratively, and a gleaming aircraft set against a background of fire.
 You’ll also see one photographer’s memorable end to a perfect day.

 These striking shots reflecting both the work that we do and why we do that work have been selected as winners of HAI’s ninth annual ROTOR Magazine Photo Contest.
-The grand prize winner and five category winners will be showcased in the March 2021 issue of ROTOR and will be displayed at HAI HELI-EXPO 2021, Mar.
-22–25, in New Orleans, Louisiana.
+The grand prize winner and five category winners will be showcased in the March 2021 issue of ROTOR.

 The 10th annual ROTOR Magazine Photo Contest will open on Aug.
 2, 2021.
 Plan to submit your winning shots!